-- The risk of very bad and sometimes deadly birth defects is very high if your child takes this drug at any time during pregnancy.
+- The risk of severe and sometimes deadly birth defects is very high if your child takes this drug at any time during pregnancy.
 Any unborn baby can be harmed.
 There is no good way to tell if an unborn baby has been harmed.
 The risk of losing an unborn baby is also raised and premature births have happened.
-The doctor will talk about the bad effects before starting your child on this drug.
+The doctor will talk about the risks before starting your child on this drug.
 If your child is going to take this drug during pregnancy, make sure that you know all of the facts about the risks to the unborn baby.
-If your child is of childbearing age, she must use 2 kinds of birth control to prevent pregnancy 1 month before starting this drug, while taking it, and for 1 month after care ends.
+If your child is of childbearing age, she must use 2 kinds of birth control to prevent pregnancy 1 month before starting this drug, while taking it, and for 1 month after her last dose.
 A pregnancy test will be done to show that your child is NOT pregnant before starting this drug and every month while she is taking it.
-If your child gets pregnant while taking this drug or within 1 month after she stops taking it, call the doctor right away.
+If your child gets pregnant while taking this drug or within 1 month after her last dose, call the doctor right away.

 - This drug may cause a high white blood cell count.
 Sometimes, this can raise the chance of very bad and sometimes deadly health problems.
 Your child will be closely watched by the doctor.